Explore Your Path with CCI’s Field Guides!

 Don’t miss out – reserve your spot today!

-Brought to you by the Center for Careers and Internships, in collaboration with the Earth and Climate Sciences department, our Field Guide welcomes alumni back for a virtual panel to share valuable insights and experiences from their post-Middlebury careers and professional journeys.
+Brought to you by the Center for Careers and Internships, in collaboration with the Economics department, our Field Guide welcomes alumni back for a panel to share valuable insights and experiences from their post-Middlebury careers and professional journeys.

 Join us for these events: